odan/odan.github.io/_posts/2019-12-02-slim4-oauth2-jwt-book.md

 ## FAQ

+### Should I use JWT or PHP sessions?

+JWT should not be used for sessions: [JWTs Suck as Session Tokens](https://developer.okta.com/blog/2017/08/17/why-jwts-suck-as-session-tokens)

+For a typical web-application with login/logout functionality a cookie based session handling is still a very good option today.

+In >98% of all cases a (cookie) based session storage is simpler and "good enough".

+In a globally scaling web application with millions of users, cookies can also be scaled in the backend by sharing the session data on database servers (e.g. [redis](https://redislabs.com/solutions/use-cases/session-management/), Memcached or even MySql).

+### When can / should I use JWT?

+When your "client" is not a browser.

+As long as your client transmits its data over HTTPS, it doesn't matter which Auth mechanism you use.
+Even BasicAuth is good enough in most cases.

+For APIs that have to be implemented for large corporations and governments, the use of JWT is recommended.
+In this landscape, one usually has the capacity and financial resources to deal with the technical complexity and difficult maintainability that cryptographic tokens bring with it.

 ### Where to store the token?

 We need to save our JWT token somewhere, so that we can forward it to our API as a header.